cenotelie/cratery/README.md

 In the default configuration, a Google account must be used.

 The first ever user to log in automatically obtains administration rights.
-He/she is then reponsible to setup an admin team.
+He/she is then responsible to setup an admin team.

 Once connected, a token for CLI usage in Cargo can be obtained by going to [http://localhost/webapp/account.html](http://localhost/webapp/account.html) and clicking on the `Create new token` button.
 Tokens can be restricted to read access, e.g. for CI purposes.